Dolly's Toys

-Dolly’s Toys was a 1901 British trick film, directed by Arthur Melbourne-Cooper.
+Dolly's Toys was a 1901 British trick film, directed by Arthur Melbourne-Cooper.
 It may have used stop-motion animation, or a variant of the stop-action technique previously used by Walter R. Booth.
 Cooper would start producing animated films in 1904, starting with The Enchanted Toymaker.

 Melbourne-Cooper directed the 1908 film His Dreams of Toyland, where toys were brought to life through use of stop-motion animation.
-Dolly's Toys is a lost film, but if featured a similar plot.
+Dolly's Toys is a lost film, but it featured a similar plot.
 This has fueled speculation that it was an early animated film by Melbourne-Cooper.
 But it may have instead used techniques pioneered by Walter R. Booth in Dreamland Adventures (1907), the techniques of stop-action and double exposure.

 Plot

 A young girl falls asleep.
 She sleeps with her doll.
 She dreams that her doll comes to life.

 Production

 In 1901, Melbourne-Cooper's father died and his photographic studio at Osborne Terrace shut down.
 At this point, Melbourne-Cooper formed his own companies, the Alpha Trading Company and the Alpha Cinematograph Works.
 He set up premises at Bedford Park, St. Albans.
 His film studio included its own film laboratory, workshops, and dressing rooms for its acting cast.

-The role of the dreaming girl in Dolly’s Toys was probably played by the child actress Nellie Dewhurst, who lived in St. Albans.
+The role of the dreaming girl in Dolly's Toys was probably played by the child actress Nellie Dewhurst, who lived in St. Albans.
 She gave an interview about this role in her later life.

 The film was a simple short film with two shots, 80 ft in length, and a running time of 1 minute and 20 seconds.
 The first scene was in live-action, while the scene with the living doll was probably animated shot by shot.
 In an interview with Audrey Wadowska (Melbourne-Cooper's daughter), she reported that only one doll was used in the film.
 She was certain that the film used animation.

 The film was listed in Robert W. Paul's catalogue of Animatograph pictures.